sarahchiang0529/sarahchiang0529/README.md

 # Hi, I'm Sarah! 👋

-I'm a 3rd-year Computer Science student at the University of Western Ontario with a passion for Full Stack Development.
+I'm a 3rd-year Computer Science student at the University of Western Ontario with a passion for Full Stack Development!

 ### Some Fun Stuff I've Done 😎
 - Database Administrator @ London Health Sciences Centre: Built a database using Natural Language Processing to create semi-structured spreadsheets from clinical reports